Finding Nemo: Environmental concerns and consequences

-The film's use of clownfish prompted mass purchase of the fish breed as pets in the United States, even though the story portrayed the use of fish as pets negatively and suggested that saltwater aquariums are notably tricky and expensive to maintain.
+The film's use of clownfish prompted concerns of mass purchases of the fish breed as pets in the United States – later dubbed the "Nemo effect" –, even though the story portrayed the use of fish as pets negatively and suggested that saltwater aquariums are notably tricky and expensive to maintain.
 The demand for clownfish was supplied by large-scale harvesting of tropical fish in regions like Vanuatu.

+Demand for tropical fish skyrocketed after the film's release, causing reef species decimation in Vanuatu and several other reef areas.
+After seeing the film, some aquarium owners released their pet fish into the ocean, but failed to release them into the correct oceanic habitat, which introduced species that are harmful to the indigenous environment, a practice that is harming reefs worldwide.

+A 2017 study by researchers from James Cook University in Australia found little evidence for a so-called fan-based "Nemo effect" purchases of wild-caught fish immediately (within 1.5 years of release) following the film.
+A followup study in 2019 by zoologists at the University of Oxford studied sales after the release of Finding Dory and found no increase in sales of the fish and instead found "information seeking behaviour."

+Film related tourism

 The Australian Tourism Commission (ATC) launched several marketing campaigns in China and the United States to improve tourism in Australia, many of them utilizing Finding Nemo clips.
 Queensland used Finding Nemo to draw tourists to promote itself to vacationers.
-According to National Geographic, "Ironically, Finding Nemo, a movie about the anguish of a captured clownfish, caused home-aquarium demand for them to triple."

-Demand for tropical fish skyrocketed after the film's release, causing reef species decimation in Vanuatu and several other reef areas.
-After seeing the film, some aquarium owners released their pet fish into the ocean, but failed to release them into the correct oceanic habitat, which introduced species that are harmful to the indigenous environment, a practice that is harming reefs worldwide.

-A 2017 study by researchers from James Cook University in Australia found little evidence for fan-based purchases of wild-caught fish immediately (within 1.5 years of release) following the film.